-As cultural gatekeepers, then, it is the responsibility of publishers to balance the usual considerations (including quality, audience, marketability and potential sales revenue) with the responsibility of ensuring children’s literature deal with potentially contentious subjects continue to be published.
+As cultural gatekeepers, then, it is the responsibility of publishers to balance the usual considerations (including quality, audience, marketability and potential sales revenue) with the responsibility of ensuring children’s literature that deals with potentially contentious subjects continues to be published.

-While ‘many topics that create debate do not produce the sales numbers to support the costs of production’ (2009, p.2), Lipman argues whether or not these books are successful ‘is not of much importance’ (2009, p 24).
-Lipman bases this statement on quotes from Ralph Waldo Emerson, who argued that ‘every burned book enlightens the world’, and ‘every enlightened mind leads the world to a brighter and more promising future’ (quoted in Lipman 2009, p.
-25).
+While ‘many topics that create debate do not produce the sales numbers to support the costs of production’ (2009), Lipman argues whether or not these books are successful ‘is not of much importance’ (2009).
+Lipman bases this statement on quotes from Ralph Waldo Emerson, who argued that ‘every burned book enlightens the world’, and ‘every enlightened mind leads the world to a brighter and more promising future’ (in Lipman, 2009).

-Roth herself uses this theory to promote her work, arguing that the majority of children’s literature doesn’t take children’s intelligence or abilities seriously enough, and by sugarcoating the grittier issues for children, we ‘hinder our progress as a society’ (Vegan publishers 2014).By sugarcoating gritty issues in children's books, we hinder our progress as a society.
+Roth herself uses this theory to promote her work, arguing that the majority of children’s literature doesn’t take children’s intelligence or abilities seriously enough, and by sugarcoating the more gritty issues for children, we ‘hinder our progress as a society’ (Vegan publishers, 2014).By sugarcoating gritty issues in children's books, we hinder our progress as a society.
 Click To Tweet

-Lipman, Jennifer Hope 2009, ‘Picture books on controversial issues: the opportunity to guide the children’s book publishing industry forward’, paper 13, Pace University, Dyson College of Arts and Sciences, Master of Science in Publishing degree, 5 May, viewed 20 May 2014, <http://digitalcommons.pace.edu/dyson_mspublishing/13>.
+Lipman, J.H.
+(2009).
+‘Picture books on controversial issues: the opportunity to guide the children’s book publishing industry forward’.
+Pace University, Dyson College of Arts and Sciences, Master of Science in Publishing degree, <http://digitalcommons.pace.edu/dyson_mspublishing/13>.